christian-posta/jboss-fuse-fsi-demo/Readme.md

 * _fund-persister_ -- a microservce that consumers from a topic that represents a new fund being generated. this service is responsible for storing the Fund to a database
 * _fund-processor_ -- a microservice that consumes from a topic that represents a new fund being generated. this service transforms the data and stores to a different file location.

-Please see the [Demo WriteUp](docs/index.md) for the steps to recreate.